aws-samples/data-protection/README.md

-# AWS Encryption & Certificate Management Workshops
+# AWS Crypto Builder Workshops

-If you are dealing with data encryption or certificate management within your AWS account, these workshops can help.
-This workshop is based on python programming language and uses the AWS Cloud9 IDE
+If you are dealing with data encryption or certificate management within your AWS infrastructure, these workshops can help.
+We will be using the Cloud9 IDE and python boto3 for these workshops.

 # Ubiquitous Encryption

-To ensure that data is encrypted within your AWS architecture  AWS provides various tooling to achieve ubiquitous encryption for data in transit as well as datat at rest
+Data encryption provides a strong layer of security to protect data that you store within AWS services.
+AWS provides tooling to achieve ubiquitous encryption for data in transit as well as data at rest

 ![Components](images/ubiquitous-encryption.png)